ABRG-Models/morphologica/docs/tutorial/visual.md

 3D coordinate system arrows appear.
 Press 'Ctrl-q' to exit.

 ## Adding a visual model to the scene
-Rod

 A Visual scene is nothing without some objects inside it.
-We'll use an example VisualModel called RodVisual to add an object.
+We'll use an example VisualModel called `RodVisual` to add an object.
 Add this include to the helloworld program:
 ```c++
 #include <morph/RodVisual.h>
 ```